 For centuries, religion has played a major role in man’s quest for stability and meaning.
 The rise of secularism and nihilism brought new ideologies, but also a growing sense of emptiness.
-Based on years of research across various topics (from history to religion, mythology, neuroscience and psychology), Jordan Peterson developed the 12 rules of life in this book, to help you live with meaning and purpose.
-In this 12 Rules of Life summary, we’ll outline the 12 rules and how you can use them as an antidote to chaos to re-establish direction, order and fulfillment in your life.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+Based on years of research across various topics (from history to religion, mythology, neuroscience and psychology), Jordan Peterson developed the 12 rules for life, to help you live with meaning and purpose.
+In this 12 Rules for Life summary, you’ll learn the 12 rules and how you can use them as an antidote to chaos to re-establish direction, order and fulfillment in your life.

 The 12 Rules for Life

-Here’s an overview of the 12 rules of life.
-We’ll zoom into the first rule in detail, with a short outline of the remaining rules.
-Do get a copy of our full 15-page summary for more details or get the full mojo from the 12 Rules of Life book.
+We’ll zoom into the first rule in detail, with a brief outline of the remaining rules.
+We have reworded the rules to better reflect the essence of the chapters.
+However, for the ease of reference, we’ve also included Peterson’s original wording in quotation marks below.
+Do get a copy of our full 15-page summary for more details on all 12 rules for life.